Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 He worked at a health care company one cubicle away from a colleague named Mohammed and was always trying to telegraph that he did not "secretly hate him" by chatting about mundane things like TV shows and movies they liked.

-When he got Mickey's message about the meeting, Jeff decided that he would speak up if someone got out of line or tried to recruit him into some unspoken white alliance.
+When he got Norris' message about the meeting, LaMore decided that he would speak up if someone got out of line or tried to recruit him into some unspoken white alliance.

 After the police had left, they went back inside their house, where the living room was decorated with landscape paintings and the crafts Alice brought back from China, Japan and the other places she used to fly.